aadm/aadm.github.io/_posts/2013-08-05-professional-photographers.md

 Which takes me back to the issue of professional photography, and the fact that very recently another local newspaper took some photographs I shot in Parma and put them out on their website without any sort of attribution.
 What happened is that I sent these small jpegs to the newspaper, specifically saying that I was willing to give them full-res images pending proper attribution[^nota-attribution].
 I didn't get any reply, and then I discovered my small jpegs on the website.
 It's kind of hopeless and sad and infuriating at the same time.
 The reason I didn't do anything with this is that I am not making a living out of photography, there wasn't much soul in these photographs as they were simply documenting a small event in a small town, but still this is:

-1. disconcerting for the well-behaved and enthusiast photographer, somebody who wants to actually help a small-city newspaper, allowing them to use for free[^nota-attribution] his work and get the high-res images in return for simple and honest attribution;
+1. _disconcerting_ for the well-behaved and enthusiast photographer, somebody who wants to actually help a small-city newspaper, allowing them to use for free his work and get the high-res images in return for simple and honest attribution;
-2. sad for the state in which these newspapers are run; not even a reply to my email but grab the low-quality jpgs and put them out on the website? really?
+2. _sad_ for the state in which these newspapers are run; not even a reply to my email but grab the low-quality jpgs and put them out on the website? really?
-3. infuriating to see the poor taste that the curator of these websites have, striving to just slap whatever comes to your desk just to put out some 'news'; and by extension I assume that the same kind of approach and attitude are shared also by photographers and editors -- so what I'm saying is: are these 'professionals' the ones I should envy?
+3. _infuriating_ to see the poor taste that the curator of these websites have, striving to just slap whatever comes to your desk just to put out some 'news'; and by extension I assume that the same kind of approach and attitude are shared also by photographers and editors -- so what I'm saying is: are these 'professionals' the ones I should envy?

 <a href="http://www.flickr.com/photos/aadm/9447711526/" title="Screen Shot 2013-06-06 at 18.40.43 by aadm, on Flickr"><img src="http://farm4.staticflickr.com/3739/9447711526_836c50eccb_c.jpg" width="720" height="800" alt="Screen Shot 2013-06-06 at 18.40.43"></a>